-- But as self-explanatory as it sounds, how do you know if your accountant is a good one or not?
-Is it only about the numbers?
-Or there's more to the qualities of an accountant?
+- How do you know if an accountant is good or not?
+Is it only about the numbers or is there more to it?

-- We'll help you uncover the traits of good accountants you need to keep an eye on to ensure your successful business never faces financial problems.
+- We'll help you uncover the most important qualities to look for in a good accountant to ensure your business doesn't face financial management problems.

-Good accountants are not just about how well they are at crunching numbers.
-A great accountant is not only the person who has read the accounting books, but also the person who will be your long-term business partner who will help you manage and revolutionise the entire performance of your company.
+Good accountants aren't just about how well they can crunch numbers.
+A great accountant is not only the person who has read the accounting books, but also the person who will be your long-term business partner and will help you manage and revolutionise the entire performance of your company.

-Good accountants can look at financial statements and pinpoint potential discrepancies for further investigation.
+Good accountants can state your financial and pinpoint potential discrepancies for further investigation.
 They know how to execute their knowledge to put it into practice

 Rather than just viewing good accountants as number crunching experts, they should be recognised as your valuable business partner.
 A qualified accountant can help you to grow your business by identifying opportunities and how to guard your business against threats.

-A qualified accountant will join in with your business vision and should possess good people skills to effectively work together with your team to grow the business.
+A qualified accountant will join in with his client's business vision and should possess good organization skills to effectively work together with the team to grow the business.

 Tax law and legislative requirements change regularly.
 A qualified accountant should know the latest tax updates which may have an impact on your business.
 They should have extensive knowledge to help you create tax effective structures and meet your annual tax compliances.

 When you come across a problem, is your qualified accountant always on call or are they difficult to get a hold of?
-Good accountants would be dedicated to help you tackle financial problems your business may face to ease the weight off your shoulders.
-They will be dependable at times if problems pop up where you need professional business advisor with whom you'll able to communicate anytime, around any issue.
+Good accountants would be dedicated to helping you tackle financial problems your business may face to ease the weight off your shoulders.
+They will be dependable at times if problems pop up where you need a professional business advisor with whom you'll able to communicate anytime, around any issue.

-As a long term business partner who will help you manage your business and tax matters, they will know your business back to front.
+As a long-term business partner who will help you manage your business and tax matters, they will know your business back to front.
 Can you sit down with your business accountant to express matters of your concern and do they understand your needs?
 It depends on your communication skills.

 What are the qualities of an accountant in your opinion?
 And does your accountant have them?